Select Page

 (Semester 2)

 This project-based course will explore the relationship between globalization and the Middle East in the post-9/11 world.
-Using readings from current scholarship, we will examine ways in which the Arab world has been shaped by economic, political, and social realities created by globalization.
+Using readings from current scholarship, we will examine how the Arab world has been shaped by economic, political, and social realities created by globalization.
 The first part of the course explores the theme of the democracy deficit in the Middle East and North Africa region.
 Then, we will apply these theories to our case studies of Jordan and examine the impact of the Syrian civil war on the Kingdom of Jordan.
 The third part of the course will focus on the complex relationship between globalization, American foreign policy, and the rise of ISIS in the Middle East.
 This course frequently offers an optional trip to Morocco during spring break.

 History of Civil Rights